zopefoundation/z3c.form/src/z3c/form/error.rst

 content.
 Let's use one of them:

   >>> def getAgeTooSmallErrorMessage(value):
-  ...     return u'Given age is smaller than %d, you are not adult.' % ( ...         value.field.min)
+  ...     return 'Given age is smaller than %d, you are not adult.' % ( ...         value.field.min)

 Now, register the computed view message: